alexandramunoz/CodePath/README.md

 ## Notes

 I uploaded my original pre-work app to GitHub on December 27th but today (December 29th), when I tried to use GitHub desktop, I attempted to revert one of my submissions and it led to an error in the main storyboard.
 So I deleted my original repository and created a new one and submitted my new app with improvements.
-I am still working on the app to try to make more improvements to it.

 ## License